pypas/data-science/Introduction/introduction.md

 All the assumptions about the problem domain are made explicit in the form of a model.

+*OBS: an epoch is one **stream** of our entire dataset.
+The number of epochs we define is the amount of times our model will see the entire dataset*

 #  Chalenges in ML

 ## Bad data